scottym5797/arweave-parallel-uploader/README.md

 A repository for speeding up the uploads of local NFT files to arweave using arbundles.

-**_NOTE:_**
-`If you have a large number of small sized files you may fair better using the python version in the python branch.
-But it isunstable so use with caution`

-**From out testing: 600 files adding up to 2Gbs of data running in parallels of 3 was uploaded in ~23 minutes** Your milage may vary.
+**From our testing: 600 files adding up to 2Gbs of data running in parallels of 3 was uploaded in ~23 minutes** Your milage may vary.

 ## How to Use